VadimBim/thesis-template-typst/thesis_typ/appendix.typ

 In this section, we will quantatively define and describe two essential quantities in plasma physics: #emph("Debye length") $lambda_D$ and #emph("plasma frequency") $omega_p$.

-Imagine we are inserting a positive charge into a plasma:
+Imagine we are inserting a positive charge $Q$ into a plasma:

 #figure(
   image("../figures/big_charge.png",width:55%),
   caption: [The screening effect caused by a #text(rgb("#3333CC"))[positively] charged particle immersed into a plasma.
 Electrons are represented as #text(red)[-]])

-In this case, surrounding charges can screen the action of the "big" external charge.
-Distance at which this action can be felt is named Debye length.
+In this case, electrons can screen the action of the "big" external charge.
+Distance at which this action can be felt is named Debye length $lambda_D$.
 We can derive it's value by considering the following conditions:

 - Ions are immobile because $m_i >> m_e$
-- Perturbation caused by big charge is small: $(Delta U) / (k_B T) << 1$
+- Perturbation caused by the big charge is small: $(e Phi) / (k_B T) << 1$
 - Thermal equilibrium is perserved: $p = n_e k_B T$

 First, we will derive the density of electrons in this region.
 By using dynamical equilibrim: